pointer-to-bios-wout-addr/ran-vscode-extension/README.md

 # ran-vscode-extension

-We supported the keyword highlighting.
+We supported the keyword and comments highlighting.